MrProfessor999/MAKRIBOT/README.md

 * `BOT_TOKEN`: Create a bot using [@BotFather](https://telegram.dog/BotFather), and get the Telegram API token.
 * `API_ID`: Get this value from [telegram.org](https://my.telegram.org/apps)
 * `API_HASH`: Get this value from [telegram.org](https://my.telegram.org/apps)
-* `PICS`: Telegraph links of images to show in start message.( Multiple images can be used seperated by space )